Icinga/icinga2/doc/11-icinga2-client.md

 #### <a id="icinga2-client-installation-client-setup-windows-silent"></a> Silent Windows Client Setup

-If you want to install the client silently / unattended use the `/qn` modifier.
-The installation should not trigger a restart but if you want to be completly sure, you can use the `/norestart` modifier.
+If you want to install the client silently/unattended, use the `/qn` modifier.
+The installation should not trigger a restart but if you want to be completly sure you can use the `/norestart` modifier.

     C:> msiexec /i C:\Icinga2-v2.4.5-x86.msi /qn /norestart